kyma-incubator/reconciler/README.md

 * The Istio component
 * Certificates

-The list of pre-components is defined in the [reconciler configuration](https://github.com/kyma-incubator/reconciler/blob/main/configs/reconciler.yaml#L41-L42).
+The list of prerequisite components is defined in the [reconciler configuration](https://github.com/kyma-incubator/reconciler/blob/main/configs/reconciler.yaml#L41-L42).

 ## 9.4 Software layers